 Our erratic work schedules often leave us with no time in the day.
 Daily stress levels were skyrocketing, even before the pandemic.
-The pandemic has changed the status-quo, and the world has begun to feel heavy.
+The pandemic has changed the status quo, and the world has begun to feel heavy.
 Doctors and therapists advise us to rest and relax; this is such a common thing to hear that it has become a cliche.

+We polled the experts to find the finest indoor hobbies that can help you decompress if you can’t get outside.
 In this article, we take you through some of the most effective, stress-relieving exercises and activities that let you unwind after a full day’s work.

 Listen to your Body

-If you listen closely, you will realise how well your body communicates with you.
+If you listen closely, you will realize how well your body communicates with you.
 Close your eyes and mentally scan your body from head to toe.
 You will get an idea of how stress affects your body parts each day.
 You can either sit down with your feet placed on the floor or lie down on your back.

 Be aware of the places on your body that feel tight or loose.
 For about two minutes, imagine deep breaths flowing into every part of your part, especially the ones affected by stress.
 Repeat the same as you move from the toes to your head.
-Pay keen attention towards the sensations you feel, and open your eyes after you are done.
+Pay keen attention to the sensations you feel, and open your eyes after you are done.

 Power of Laughter